lc00/wiki-experiment/Compression.md

 * Vari-Mu.
 Uses a series of tubes and alters their bias.
 Naturally slow attack.
 Big low-end, fat and smooth.
 Good for bus compression.
 * FET.
 Colored.
 Fast.
 Good for drums, punching through the mix.
 Aggressive, punchy.
 * VCA.
 Uses voltage-controlled amplifier.
 Lots of control.
 Glueing together.
 Very versatile, most transparent.

+## Series Compression

+* Use 2-3 compressors to make it more subtle, without bringing out a lot of detail
+* 2-3 dB per compressor, lower ratios
+* Smoother, more transparent
+* Popular on vocals and bass
+* Lets you use the sonic characteristics of both
+* On vocals, this is a solution to harsh sibilance

+## Parallel Compression

+* Fatter

 ## Harrison Leveler